MirelaGTulbure/gaec-lab/content/authors/yurishendryk/_index.md

 bio:

 interests:
-- Spatial Methods in Hydrology
+- Remote Sensing
+- GIS
-- Geospatial Analysis
+- LiDAR
-- Flood Modelling
+- Forestry

 education:
   courses:
-  - course: PhD in Hydrology and Remote Sensing
+  - course: PhD in Remote Sensing and Forestry
     institution: The University of New South Wales
     year: 2017